CSV Files into Excel (Table of Contents)

 Methods to Open CSV Files in Excel

-There are various methods of opening CSV files in Excel, as mentioned above.
+As mentioned above, various methods exist for opening CSV files in Excel.
 We’ll see in detail how these methods work.

 1. Opening CSV file in Excel

-- CSV files can be opened in Excel, and it becomes a new file in Excel later.
+- CSV files can open in Excel, and it becomes new file in Excel later.
 Suppose we have a CSV file with data separated with commas, as shown below.
 This file is a text file saved with a .csv extension.

-- We can Go to File at the top left corner and then Open > Browse, as shown below.
+- Go to File at the top left corner and then Open > Browse, as shown below.

 - Then we’ll select the file from the location.
 If we can’t see the file, then at file type “All Excel files” can be changed to “All files” and then select the CSV file as shown below.